-- This allows toddlers to be part of the action when you’re cooking, cleaning up, or otherwise are busy in the kitchen—and they love that!
+- This allows toddlers to be part of the action when you’re cooking dinner, cleaning up, or otherwise are busy in the kitchen—and they love that!

 - They’re a great spot for toddlers to safely stand when they’re actually helping you cook (if you do that sort of thing with your littles!).

 - Toddlers can climb in and out of a learning tower on their own, making it something that they can take ownership of…which they also love!

-Best Learning Tower, Small Spaces: Collapsible Guide Craft Kitchen Helper
+Best Learning Tower, Small Spaces: Guide Craft Kitchen Helper, $149

 Full disclosure: Guide Craft sent me one of their learning towers to try and while I was honestly not looking for a new learning tower, we LOVE this one.
 It came nearly fully assembled and it took me just a few minutes to screw on the foot stabilizers.
 You can adjust the height of the interior platform as the kids grow, it wipes down easily, and isn’t too big for smaller spaces.
 Plus, you can fold it flat for storage and it comes with a mesh back to prevent falls.

-It’s also easy to move around if needed (I have felt coasters on the bottom of each foot) and is plenty roomy for a toddler to stand in and use up until at least 4 years of age.
+It’s also easy to move around if needed (I have felt coasters on the bottom of each foot) and is plenty roomy for a toddler to stand in and use up until 4-5 years of age.
 (My 4.5 year old uses ours regularly.)

 - Bottomline: Priced at $149 on Amazon, this is affordable and well-made.
 It folds to store flat if needed, is big enough for a toddler to comfortably stand in it, but doesn’t take up too much space in the kitchen.
 (This has been in very low stock in fall/winter 2020.
 I am hoping it comes back soon.)

 Best Learning Tower, Budget: DIY Ikea-Hack Learning Tower, about $50